uhcc0002/uhcc0002.github.io/about.md

 background: '/img/bg-about.jpg'
 ---

-The overall scope of IPE is to accelerate the adoption of IPv6 by more users, terminals, networks and contents enabling IPv6 to connect everything.
+The overall scope of IPv6 Forum's IPE is to accelerate the adoption of IPv6 by more users, terminals, networks and contents enabling IPv6 to connect everything.
 This will in turn foster IPv6-based innovations.

 The progress of 5G connectivity, Industrial IoT, Artificial Intelligence and the pervasive use of Hybrid-Multi-Cloud services involves the following areas that will be initially considered: